Making a Complaint About Unlawful Practice & Unlawful Use of a Reserved Title

 - The Registrar

-Because this type of complaint concerns individuals who are not registrants of the College, CSHBC will accept anonymous reports of unlawful practice and/or unlawful title use.
+Because this type of complaint often concerns individuals who are not registrants of the College, CSHBC will accept anonymous reports of unlawful practice and/or unlawful title use.
 In such matters, the complainant notice provisions provided under the Health Professions Act do not apply.

 Services from practitioners outside British Columbia

 If you receive services from an audiologist, hearing instrument practitioner, or speech-language pathologist who is not physically practicing in British Columbia – for example, providing virtual services from another province – please be aware that the practitioner may not be a CSHBC registrant.
 CSHBC regulates practitioners providing speech and hearing services in BC and requires them to be registered with the College.
 Registration requirements can vary based on the jurisdiction of the practitioner, so it is important to clarify whether the practitioner meets the regulatory requirements based on where you are receiving care.